A paperfolding paradise

 According to his book 'Recollections of Tolstoy', as quoted in the Dictionary of National Biography, Aylmer Maude met the Russian writer LeoTolstoy in 1888, having been introduced to him by Peter Alekseyev, who was married to Maude's sister Lucy.
 Thereafter 'Maude was a frequent visitor, an admirer and friend, playing tennis and chess, enjoying long discussions, but not always agreeing with the great writer 30 years his senior.
 Tolstoy made return visits, getting to know Louise and the family, even showing the boys how to make "paper cockerels".'
 (Information from Wikipedia.)

-In their article 'Leo Tolstoy and the Art of Origami' in British Origami 186, Misha Litvinov and Sergei Mamin mention another incident, this time from 1896, recorded by F D Polenov in his book 'At the Foothills of the Rainbow', Moscow, 1987, in which the writer, then ten years old, happened to be travelling in the same railway carriage as Leo Tolstoy.
+In their article 'Leo Tolstoy and the Art of Origami' in British Origami 186 of October 1997, Misha Litvinov and Sergei Mamin mention another incident, this time from 1896, recorded by F D Polenov in his book 'At the Foothills of the Rainbow', Moscow, 1987, in which the writer, then ten years old, happened to be travelling in the same railway carriage as Leo Tolstoy.
 He records that 'He (Tolstoy) took a piece of paper and began doing something to it.
 What came out was a bird which flapped its wings when you pulled at its tail.'.

 In the same article the authors quote, presumably in translation, from the first draft of Tolstoy's essay 'What is Art?'
 (Leo Tolstoy - The Complete Works, v.30, Moscow, 1951), 'This winter a lady of my acquaintance taught me how to make cockerels by folding and inverting paper in a certain way, so that when you pull them by their tails they flap their wings.
 This invention comes from Japan.
 Since then I have been in the habit of making these cockerels for children.'